Teletoon Retro

-Teletoon Retro was a Canadian specialty channel that was owned by Corus Entertainment that was based on the Teletoon programming block.
-The service was dedicated to broadcasting classic animated television programs such as The Raccoons as well as some live-action series.
+Teletoon Retro was a Canadian specialty channel that was owned by Corus Entertainment and was based on the Teletoon programming block of the same name.
+The channel aired classic animated television programs as well as some live-action series.

-Along with its French-language sister channel Télétoon Rétro, it was available in over nine million Canadian households as of 2013; together it had the most subscribers among the digital Canadian specialty channels.
+In 2013, Teletoon Retro, along with its French-language sister channel Télétoon Rétro, was available in over nine million Canadian households combined; having the most subscribers among the digital Canadian specialty channels.

-Teletoon Retro was shut down on September 1, 2015, and either replaced by Cartoon Network or Disney Channel, with the former inheriting the service's CRTC license and some of its carriage agreements.
-That channel would later relaunch under Cartoon Network's own classic animation brand Boomerang in 2023.
+Teletoon Retro was shut down on September 1, 2015, and was either replaced by Cartoon Network or Disney Channel, with Cartoon Network inheriting the channel's CRTC licence and some of its carriage agreements.
+That channel would later relaunch under Cartoon Network's classic animation brand Boomerang in 2023.

 History

 Teletoon Retro started as a programming block on Teletoon.
-On November 24, 2000, Teletoon Canada was given approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a national English language category 2 specialty channel named Teletoon Retro.
-The channel never made it to air.
+On November 24, 2000, Teletoon Canada was given approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a national English language category 2 specialty channel titled Teletoon Retro.
+The approval would expire and the channel did not launch.